Metro form of government in Gauteng

 - Through (1) to (5), raise and deepen public debate on an issue which has seen plans being developed largely outside of the public domain; and in turn

 - Assist provincial and local government to reach final conclusions on: (a) the advisability of institutionalising a province of metros; (b) how best to conceive of and approach the District Development Model; and (c) if/when visions for either or both a province of metros or the DDM are instituted, how best to do so in a way that minimises costs and risks.

 The study is based mainly on document analysis and key informant interviews.
 The research has academic relevance in that there are very few considered academic pieces that objectively and systematically interrogate government reasoning behind a core institutional reform objective ‘from within’, rather than simply proffering policy critique from the outside.

 As of mid-2021 an Occasional Paper is being researched and written.
 Ethics approval for the study was obtained in early 2022.
-It is intended that a draft of this will be completed in the 2021/22 financial year, with publication envisaged for 2022/23.
+It is intended that a draft of the paper will be completed in the 2022/23 financial year, with publication envisaged for 2023/24.

 Gotz, G. Pieterse, E. Smit, W. (2011) ‘Design, limits and prospects of metropolitan governance in South Africa’, published in Portuguese as ‘Desenho, limites e perspectivas da governance metropolitan na Africa do Sol’, in Klink, J. (ed), Governanca das Metropoles: Conceitos, experiencias e perspectivas, AnnaBlume, Sao Paolo

 Thembani Mkhize (April 2021).
 'Conceptualising, Contextualising and Critiquing City-regions: Insights from the Gauteng City-Region.'
 Municipal Demarcation Board Research and Knowledge Management Committee, 15 April 2021.